jweezy24/new_wipi_website/README.md

 year: 2024
 venue: 'Conference/Journal Name'
 pdfUrl: '/pdfs/your-paper.pdf'  # Optional - put PDF in public/pdfs/
+link: 'https://example.com/paper'  # Optional - makes title clickable
+bibtex: |  # Optional - custom BibTeX entry (use | for multiline)
+  @inproceedings{author2024title,
+    author = {Author One and Author Two}, title = {Your Publication Title},
+    booktitle = {Conference/Journal Name},
+    year = {2024}
+  }
 focus: ['systems', 'ai']  # Options: systems, people, math, ai
 ---
 Abstract text goes here.
 This will be displayed as the publication description.
 ```

+**Notes:**
+- Publications are automatically sorted by year in descending order (latest first)
+- If `link` is provided, the title becomes a clickable link that opens in a new tab
+- If `bibtex` is provided, it will be used when clicking the "BibTeX" button.
+Otherwise, a BibTeX entry will be auto-generated from the publication metadata
+- Use `|` (YAML literal block scalar) for multiline bibtex entries to preserve line breaks

 **Focus options explained:**
 - `systems` - "In Systems" - OS, platforms, large-scale systems